 Mark Rackay is a columnist for the Montrose Daily Press and avid hunter who travels across North and South America in search of adventure and serves as a director for the Montrose County Sheriff's Posse.
-For information about the posse, call 970-252-4033 (leave a message) or email info@mcspi.org
+For information about the posse call 970-252-4033 (leave a message) or email info@ mcspi.org day evening.
+The new nonprofit status will help the organization expand outreach and implement changes to the land.

-For outdoors or survival related questions or comments, feel free to contact him directly at his email elkhunter77@bresnan.net
+For outdoors or survival related questions or comments, feel free to contact him directly at his email elkhunter77@bresnan.net bond with the animals that something.
+When I come has helped her cope with here, I can just relax,"